Meryl Streep: Reception and legacy

-Karina Longworth notes how "external" Streep's performances are, "chameleonic" in her impersonation of characters, "subsuming herself into them, rather than personifying them".
-In her early roles such as Manhattan and Kramer vs. Kramer, she was compared to both Diane Keaton and Jill Clayburgh, in that her characters were unsympathetic, which Streep has attributed to the tendency to be drawn to playing women who are difficult to like and lack empathy.
-Streep has stated that many consider her to be a technical actor, but she professed that it comes down to her love of reading the initial script, adding, "I come ready and I don't want to screw around and waste the first 10 takes on adjusting lighting and everybody else getting comfortable".
+Streep is chameleon-like in her impersonation of characters, "subsuming herself into them, rather than personifying them".
+Early in her career, Streep was drawn to playing women who were difficult to like and lacked empathy.
+Streep has stated that many consider her to be a technical actor adding, "I come ready and I don't want to screw around and waste the first 10 takes on adjusting lighting and everybody else getting comfortable".
 Mike Nichols, who directed Streep in Silkwood, Heartburn, Postcards from the Edge, and Angels in America, praised Streep's ability to transform herself into her characters, remarking that, "In every role, she becomes a totally new human being.
 As she becomes the person she is portraying, the other performers begin to react to her as if she were that person."
 He said that directing her is "so much like falling in love that it has the characteristics of a time which you remember as magical, but which is shrouded in mystery".
 He also noted that Streep's acting ability had a profound impact on her co-stars, and that "one could improve by 1000% purely by watching her".
-Longworth believes that in nearly every film, Streep has "sly infused" a feminist point of view in her portrayals.
-However, film critic Molly Haskell has stated, "None of her heroines are feminist, strictly speaking.
+Streep has at times infused a feminist point of view into her character portrayals; film critic Molly Haskell has stated, "None of her heroines are feminist, strictly speaking.
 Yet, they uncannily embody various crosscurrents of experience in the last twenty years, as women have re-defined themselves against the background of the women's movement".